UniversalDependencies/docs/_ps/feat/PronType.md

 </tr>
 </table>

-The suffix -ـسې _-se_ provides the meaning of comparison “like this/these/that/those”.
+The suffix ـسې- _-se_ provides the meaning of comparison “like this/these/that/those”.
 It can be combined also with the prefix -همـ _ham-_ “same”.
 These forms are indeclinable.